idanshm/SparkBeyond/charts/grafana/README.md

           "version": 1
         }
     custom-dashboard:
-      # This is a path to a file inside the dashboards directory inside the common-words directory
+      # This is a path to a file inside the dashboards directory inside the chart directory
       file: dashboards/custom-dashboard.json
     prometheus-stats:
       # Ref: https://grafana.com/dashboards/2